swyxio/ssg/packages/ssg/README.md

 ## Contributing

 This project needs feedback and maintainers.
+In fact if you'd like to take it over please be my guest.
+I don't have time for this.
+I'm only doing it cause no one else has.

-this is a very nascent project, you'll run into bugs. report them please and also help add tests. if you have feature suggestions please open an issue first before PR.
+This is a very nascent project, you'll run into bugs. report them please and also help add tests.
+If you have feature suggestions please open an issue first to see if it is something we want, before wasting time on a PR.

 ## Usage and CLI API

 - `ssg eject` - scaffold out fallback files used by `ssg`
-- `ssg dev` - same as sapper dev, runs data pipeline specified in `ssg.config.js` and watches those files
+- `ssg dev` - same as `sapper dev`, runs data pipeline specified in `ssg.config.js` and watches those files
-- `ssg export` - same as sapper export, runs data pipeline specified in `ssg.config.js`
+- `ssg export` - same as `sapper export`, runs data pipeline specified in `ssg.config.js` and exports the sapper app as a static site.

 ## Zero Config

 By default, `ssg` works as a simple zero config layer over `sapper`.
 In fact, for the time being, `ssg` will endeavor to be a `sapper` superset as far as possible.
-It uses the programmatic api behind the cli commands, adding some functionatlity in [the `@ssgjs/sapper` fork](https://www.npmjs.com/package/@ssgjs/sapper) of sapper.
+It uses the programmatic api behind the cli commands, adding some functionality in [the `@ssgjs/sapper` fork](https://www.npmjs.com/package/@ssgjs/sapper) of sapper.

 ## Fallbacks and `ssg eject`